Cloud Vulnerability DB

 A community-led vulnerabilities database

 GitLab has disclosed a high-severity vulnerability (CVE-2025-11702) affecting GitLab Enterprise Edition (EE).
-The vulnerability impacts all versions from 17.1 before 18.3.5, 18.4 before 18.4.3, and 18.5 before 18.5.1.
-This improper access control issue in the runner API was discovered and reported through GitLab's HackerOne bug bounty program by researcher iamgk808 (GitLab Patch).
+The vulnerability was discovered on October 22, 2025, impacting all versions from 17.1 before 18.3.5, 18.4 before 18.4.3, and 18.5 before 18.5.1.
+This improper access control issue in the runner API could potentially allow authenticated users with specific permissions to compromise the security of project runners (GitLab Advisory).

-If successfully exploited, this vulnerability allows an authenticated user with specific permissions to hijack project runners from other projects within the same GitLab instance.
-This could enable attackers to gain control over build infrastructure, intercept CI/CD secrets, or inject malicious code into automated pipelines, representing a critical risk for enterprises running shared runners across multiple projects (Security Online).
+If successfully exploited, this vulnerability could allow attackers to gain control over build infrastructure, intercept CI/CD secrets, or inject malicious code into automated pipelines.
+This represents a critical risk for enterprises running shared runners across multiple projects, potentially compromising the entire CI/CD infrastructure (Security Online).

-GitLab has released security patches in versions 18.5.1, 18.4.3, and 18.3.5 for Enterprise Edition.
-Organizations are strongly advised to upgrade to these patched versions immediately.
-GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Patch).
+GitLab has released patches in versions 18.5.1, 18.4.3, and 18.3.5 for Enterprise Edition (EE).
+Organizations are strongly advised to upgrade immediately to these patched versions.
+GitLab.com is already running the patched version, and GitLab Dedicated customers do not need to take action (GitLab Advisory).

 Source: This report was generated using AI